Credit card approval explainer

 This is why card issuers assess your credit report when reviewing your application.
 Consequently, it is not possible to obtain a credit card without undergoing a credit check, and no card issuer can guarantee approval prior to you submitting an application.

-Types of easy credit cards to get approved for
+Types of credit cards that may be easier to get approved for

 Consider the following types of credit cards that may have more relaxed eligibility requirements: